Pacific Southwest, Region 9: Superfund

 Northeast Church Rock Mine Site: US EPA Region 9 is the lead on the mine Site according to the terms of a Memorandum of Understanding (MOU) with the Navajo Nation and EPA Regions 6 and 8.
 US EPA is closely coordinating all site related activities with the Navajo Nation EPA.

-UNC Mill Site: The UNC Mill Site is located across Highway 566 from the Northeast Church Rock Mine Site and will be the repository for low levels of contaminated mine waste.
+UNC Mill Site: The UNC Mill Site is located across Highway 566 from the Northeast Church Rock Mine Site and EPA has selected the Mill Site for the repository for low levels of contaminated mine waste.
 EPA Region 6 has the lead for groundwater remediation, while the Nuclear Regulatory Commission (NRC) has the lead for soil remediation at the UNC Mill NPL Site, located on private property.
 Click here for more information about this mine site.

 Quivira Mine Site: The Quivira Mine Site is located across Red Water Pond Road from the Northeast Church Rock Mine Site.
 US EPA Region 9 is also the lead agency for cleanup of the adjacent Quivira mine site.
 Click here for more information about this mine site.